 Other operating features include an on/off inhibit, and the ability to start up into an existing output voltage or prebias.
-A nonlatching overcurrent trip protects against load faults.
+For improved load regulation, an output voltage sense is provided.
+A nonlatching overcurrent trip and overtemperature shutdown protects against load faults.

-Target applications include complex multivoltage, multiprocessor systems that incorporate the industry's high-speed microprocessors, bus drivers, and the TMS320TM DSP family.
+Target applications include complex multivoltage, multiprocessor systems that incorporate the industry's high-speed DSPs, microprocessors, and bus drivers.